Government Center Parking Deck

 A guide to the unofficial McCosh Mill swimming hole on Wehadkeen Creek near West Point Lake, GA.
 Find directions, safety tips, and access notes.

-Location Details
+Location

-Tucked away along the banks of Wehadkeen Creek in western Georgia, McCosh Mill is the kind of swimming hole that feels like a secret kept between locals and the lucky few who seek it out.
+Tucked away along the banks of Wehadkeen Creek in western Georgia, McCosh Mill is the kind of swimming hole that feels like a discovery kept between locals and the lucky few who seek it out.
 This unofficial, undeveloped natural retreat sits near the shores of West Point Lake, offering a quiet escape from the summer heat without a parking attendant, a snack bar, or a crowd in sight.
 What you will find is something rarer: unspoiled water, birdsong, and the unhurried pace of a Georgia creek doing exactly what it has always done.

 Wehadkeen Creek winds through a landscape shaped by Georgia's Piedmont terrain — rolling, forested hillsides draped in hardwoods and pines that lean toward the water as if taking a look themselves.
 In late spring, the banks burst with wildflowers and fresh green foliage, filling the air with the faint sweetness of blooms and damp earth.
 By late summer, the canopy overhead creates a cool, dappled corridor of shade that makes the walk to the water feel like stepping into another world.
 Come autumn, the scene transforms entirely: brilliant reds and golds reflect off the creek's surface, making this a genuinely striking destination for photographers and anyone who simply loves watching the seasons turn.